pureinsights/discovery-sandbox/tutorials/pdf-chatbot/README.md

-# PDF Chatbot 📚 (Inference SDK)
+# PDF Chatbot 📚 (Sandbox SDK)

-A Streamlit-based intelligent PDF chatbot that allows users to upload PDF documents, process them into searchable chunks, and ask questions about their content using vector search and AI-powered responses by using Queryflow Inference SDK.
+A Streamlit-based intelligent PDF chatbot that allows users to upload PDF documents, process them into searchable chunks, and ask questions about their content using vector search and AI-powered responses by using Queryflow Sandbox SDK.

 ## Features
 - PDF Upload & Processing: Upload and process PDF documents with configurable chunking